gkhulbe4/Solana-Token-Launcher/README.md

 - Uploads token images and metadata to IPFS using Pinata.
 - Generates metadata URIs compatible with the Solana token metadata standard.
 - Ensures decentralization and permanence of token info.

+### ✅ Manage Authorities

+- Manage and update Mint and Freeze authorities through the UI.
+- Transfer or revoke authorities securely using wallet signatures.
+- Helpful UI indicators for current authority status.

+### ✅ Transaction History

+- View recent transactions associated with the connected wallet.
+- Paginated fetch with "Load More" support.
+- Displays signature, block time, and Solana Explorer links.

 ---